MU Pride points

 MU’s graduation rates far exceed national and state averages for four-year public institutions.
 The six-year rate for Mizzou is 69.4 percent compared to the national average of 57.7 percent and state average of 55.2 percent.

 MU students have high pass rates on national exams.
 Recently, 91 percent of law students passed the bar exam on the first try while 100 percent of teacher education students, 98 percent of veterinary students, 100 percent of medical students, 94 percent of nursing students and 100 percent of health professions students passed their national licensure and certification tests.

 MU graduate students perform many of the hands-on aspects of research and go on to top-level work throughout society.
 Mizzou’s 7,787 graduate and professional students make up 22 percent of the university’s enrollment.

-MU ranks second in the Southeastern Conference based on average Academic Progress Rate, which is determined by eligibility, graduation and retention of student-athletes.
-Football, gymnastics and both men’s and women’s swimming and diving teams lead the league in APR.
+MU ranks second in the Southeastern Conference based on average Academic Progress Rate, which is determined by eligibility and graduation of student-athletes.

 MU's establishment in 1839 as the first public university west of the Mississippi River started a long tradition of firsts.
 MU has the world’s first School of Journalism (founded in 1908), Missouri’s first and only College of Veterinary Medicine (founded in 1946), the first engineering program west of the Mississippi (founded in 1849) and the nation’s first College of Education at a public university (founded in 1868).

 Based on quality of teaching, research and scholarship, MU is one of only 34 public U.S. universities — and one of only two institutions in Missouri — invited to membership in the prestigious Association of American Universities (AAU).

 Many states fund separate research and land-grant universities, but Missouri combines those roles at its flagship institution.
 MU is both a land-grant university with a mission to serve the public good and the state’s largest public research university.

 Classified with American universities that offer the most educational opportunities and highest level of instruction, MU is designated “Research University/Very High” and “Community Engaged” by the Carnegie Foundation for the Advancement of Teaching.